West Beach, Berneray

 It must have been almost 40 years ago.
 In fact, I can't remember which year it was.
 But I remember the night I took the boat from Oban on the west coast of Scotland to Castlebay on the Isle of Barra.

 In the port of Oban it felt a little windy.
 Once the boat had passed the Isle of Mull and entered the open sea between Mull and the Outer Isles, the crossing got rough.
-The boat fought it's way against the wind and the waves coming in from the Atlantic.
+The boat fought it's way against the wind and the waves coming in from the North Atlantic.

 I was terribly seasick.
 But in good company.
 Most people made their way to the railing, even though the wind blew rain and waves right up from the sea.
 I was really glad when the boat reached Castlebay, late at night.